4th Year Weekly Grinds

 Q: Are the online grinds pre-recorded?

-A: Each online class is taught live with the teacher and class group as per the timetable.
-Recordings of each class will be available after each live class is completed.
-These can then be replayed as a revision aid until the end of June 2023.
+A: No, each online grinds class is streamed live as per the timetable.
+Recordings of classes will be available after each live class is completed.
+These can then be replayed as a revision aid.

 Q: Will I have access to recordings of the live grinds classes?

 A: Yes, recordings of classes will be available after each live class is completed.
 These can then be replayed as a revision aid.
-These will be available up until the end of the State exams 2023.
+These will be available up until the end of the State exams 2026.

 Q: Are there any specific requirements to attending online grinds?